maszaa/node-duck/README.md

 Password for user nodeduck: duckpassu ducketiduckdb=> \ir dbInit.sql
 ```
-where `postgres` is the name of the default database.
+where `postgres` is the name of the default database. `\ir dbInit.sql` creates tables and inserts values to those if you opened the connection to database in the `/node-duck` folder.

 Install npm packages: